-Arguably one of the best hostels in the world, Kabul is just a all out fun filled place, but only if you are looking to spend your nights partying.
+Arguably one of the best hostels in the world, Kabul is just an all-out fun-filled place, but only if you are looking to spend your nights partying.
 You don’t come to Kabul to sleep.
-It is so well known for its atmosphere and parties that it’s always fully booked and, during the summer, books out months in advance.
-Everyone socializes in the halls and dorms getting to know other travelers, playing card games, drinking, listening to music, or heads downstairs to the giant common room to enjoy dirt-cheap beer and pool.
+It is so well known for its atmosphere and parties that it’s always fully booked, and during the summer, it’s booked months in advance.
+Everyone socializes in the halls and dorms, getting to know other travelers, playing card games, drinking, and listening to music, or heads downstairs to the giant common room to enjoy dirt-cheap beer and pool.
 Kabul also offer a small free dinner each night.
-I haven’t been there in a long time (I like sleeping more partying these days) but if you are young and like to drink, or just like to drink, or just young at heart (whatever!), stay here.
+I haven’t been there in a long time (I like sleeping more partying these days), but if you are young and like to drink, or just like to drink, or are just young at heart (whatever!), stay here.

 Nomads (Queenstown, New Zealand)

-This was a new hostel when I was there in 2009 and I got to stay there as a guest of Nomads.
-I was traveling with a group of people who were already staying there and this place blew my mind.
-The hoste hass a huge kitchen (restaurant sized), top notch showers and toilets, a large lounge, and most rooms have balconies.
-The showers have great water pressure, and the pillows are thick — the manager told me they change them every few months to keep them fluffy.
+This was a new hostel when I was there in 2009, and I got to stay there as a guest of Nomads.
+I was traveling with a group of people who were already staying there, and this place blew my mind.
+The hostel has a huge kitchen (restaurant sized), top-notch showers (with great water pressure) and toilets, and a large lounge, and most rooms have balconies.
+The pillows are thick — the manager told me they change them every few months to keep them fluffy.
 How about that for service?
-Moreover, unlike most hostels in New Zealand, this hostel doesn’t have a bar which means you can drink in the hostel.
+Moreover, unlike most hostels in New Zealand, this one doesn’t have a bar, which means you can drink in the hostel.
 This meant that a lot of people stay around socializing at night instead of spending money at the bars.
-Moreover, the hostel host activities every night (including a 10 dollar pub crawl) and have a free dinner and quiz night on Sunday.
+Moreover, the hostel hosts activities every night (including a $10 pub crawl) and has a free dinner and quiz night on Sunday.

 The Flying Pig (Amsterdam, The Netherlands)